sarah2123/QuizMaster/README.md

 - Add new timer modes for variety (e.g. Sudden Death: One incorrect answer ends the quiz.).
 - Allow user to enter name and use throughout quiz to make it more personalised.
 - Add a contact form for users to report bugs.
+- Allow a quick play mode where users select the number of questions and random questions are generated.

 ## Project Planning - UX/UI
 ### User Stories